 After hours of rocking three babies in this chair, there is a hole worn through the seat cushion.
 Nothing a cute scarf can’t hide!

-Make new pillow covers
+10 – Make new pillow covers

 You can make pillow covers from fabric scraps, placemats, sheets.
 Once I made an adorable pillow cover from a dress that was in my Goodwill pile.

 If you aren’t super confident sewing, here is a simple envelope pillow tutorial (no zipper needed) and if you would rather forego the sewing altogether, you can also make a pretty great pillow cover using no-sew hem tape.

-Sell what you don’t love
+11 – Sell what you don’t love

 In that case, an easy way to earn a bit of extra cash to fix up the space is to sell some of the things already in the room that you no longer want or need.

 If you are dying to replace the old table that just isn’t your style, list it on Craigslist or Facebook Marketplace.
 You can use the money you earn to buy a new or used table you love.

-Creating a beautiful space without spending any money isn’t nearly as easy as just going on a shopping spree, but it does force you to get creative and is so much more rewarding.
+Creating a beautiful space for free isn’t nearly as easy as just going on a shopping spree, but it does force you to get creative and is so much more rewarding!